sitara-systems/Cinder-SDFText/README.md

 A `fitRect` is a rectangle that you would like the text to fit into.
 A `fitRect` is used with `SdfText::drawStringWrapped` and optionally with `SdfText::drawString`.
 When using a `fitRect`, the text will be placed _inside_ of the rectangle; when using a `baseline` the text will sit on _top_ of the baseline.
 These will (and should!) give you different placements of the text.

 A bounding box (given by `measureStringBoundsWrapped` or `measureStringBounds`) will give you the actual bounding box for the text.
 This will include any ascenders, descenders, ligatures, and adjustments to tracking and/or leading.
 This is the real, honest-to-god, bounding box of the text as rendered and has should _not_ be used as a measure of typographic parameters.
 This box will not give you accurate information about line height, leading, etc.!
+The intended application is if you want to know the exact size of the rendered glyphs for collisions, rendering, etc.

 The `TypographyAnatomy` example provides a clear example of `fitRect` vs bounding box in the display options.